polynatic/unity-dots-atoms/README.md

 The singleton cannot be used in parallel jobs which makes this a little less efficient.
 Also, this _Randomness_ is only seeded after the _SeedRandomnessFromSingleton_ system ran, so you need to be aware of that and schedule your systems after.
-It also creates a structural change to remove the _SeedFromSingleton_ component which reduces efficiency even more.
+It also creates structural changes to replace the _SeedFromSingleton_ component which reduces efficiency even more.
 Because of this, it's recommended to use per entity _Randomness_ where possible, as it doesn't have these limitations and is most efficient.

-If you need to access the singleton directly, a convenience method is provided.
+In case you need to access the singleton directly, a convenience method is provided.

 ```csharp
 // Example for accessing the singleton directly